 The Environment Act 2021 sets out how waste will need to be collected in England.
-The Act contains a number of provisions which will be implemented over coming years, with specific requirements and timescales yet to be set by Government.
+The Act contains a number of provisions which will be implemented over coming years, with specific requirements and timescales set by Government.
 Specifically, the Act mandates that all local authorities must:

-- Collect food waste from all households (including flats and flats above shops) once per week. - Collect garden waste from all households. - Collect a core set of 'dry' recycling materials.1 - Collect these 'dry' recycling materials separately from each other where possible, though an exemption is likely to be given as part of 'Simpler Recycling' to allow councils to collect these materials together, as Newham does presently.2
+- Collect food waste from all households (including flats and flats above shops) once per week. - Offer a garden waste collection for households. - Collect a core set of 'dry' recycling materials.1 - Collect these 'dry' recycling materials separately from each other where possible, though an exemption is given as part of 'Simpler Recycling' to allow councils to collect these materials together, as Newham does presently.2

-The Regulations and dates for introduction of these measures are yet to be released, but it is expected to be a requirement from the financial year 2025/26 or sooner.
-Developers should be aware of these incoming Regulations, as they may change the requirements for new developments.
+These requirements must be introduced to all households by 31 March 2026.
+Developers should be aware of these incoming Regulations, as they will change the requirements for new developments.